Who Will Replace Megyn Kelly On Fox News?

 “The consensus seems to be that the Murdochs will choose a woman to fill her 9 p.m. time slot,” New York magazine claimed, adding that Kelly’s successor “will be a pro-Trump conservative.”

 Although Kelly’s Fox News contract runs until July, FNC – which reportedly offered her a $20 million-$25 million a year deal roughly in parity with Bill O’Reilly — apparently is releasing her virtually immediately, with her last show scheduled for Friday evening.
-Kelly apparently Settled for More, as her memoir is called, by possibly taking less money from NBC but gaining a more favorable work schedule.
+Kelly apparently Settle[d] for More, as her memoir is called, by possibly taking less money from NBC but gaining a more favorable work schedule.

 Kelly was wooed by several networks and previously told her fans not to believe any of the rumors until they heard from her directly, which she did in a tweet with the heading “an ending, and a new beginning.”